Jamie McGinn

 James Robert McGinn IV (born August 5, 1988) is a Canadian former professional ice hockey forward who played in the National Hockey League (NHL).
-He was selected in the second round, 36th overall, by the San Jose Sharks of the 2006 NHL Entry Draft.
+He was selected in the second round, 36th overall, by the San Jose Sharks of the 2006 NHL entry draft.
 He skated in over 600 NHL games.

 Playing career

 Junior

 McGinn was selected in the third round, 50th overall by the Ottawa 67's in the 2004 OHL Priority Selection.
-After two seasons with the team, McGinn was selected in the second round, 36th overall by the San Jose Sharks in the 2006 NHL Entry Draft.
+After two seasons with the team, McGinn was selected in the second round, 36th overall by the San Jose Sharks in the 2006 NHL entry draft.
 He spent the entirety of his major junior career with the 67's, with his best season coming during the 2006–07 season, in which he led the team with 46 goals and 89 points.

 Professional

 San Jose Sharks

 After his 2006–07 OHL season, McGinn was signed to an entry-level deal by the Sharks.
 He appeared in four regular season games and six playoff games for their American Hockey League affiliate, the Worcester Sharks.

 McGinn made his National Hockey League (NHL) debut on October 28, 2008, against the Pittsburgh Penguins.
-He scored his first NHL goal on October 30, 2008 against the Detroit Red Wings in only his second career NHL game.
+He scored his first NHL goal on October 30, 2008, against the Detroit Red Wings in only his second career NHL game.

 On June 30, 2011, McGinn re-signed to a one-year, $680,000 contract with the Sharks.
 In the 2011–12 season, McGinn enjoyed a break-out season scoring 12 goals and 24 points in 61 games.

 Colorado Avalanche

-In the midst of his break-out season, McGinn was traded at the trade deadline on February 27, 2012, to the Colorado Avalanche, along with prospects Mike Connolly and Michael Sgarbossa in exchange for Daniel Winnik, T.J.
-Galiardi and a seventh round selection.
+In the midst of his break-out season, McGinn was traded at the trade deadline on February 27, 2012, to the Colorado Avalanche, along with prospects Mike Connolly and Michael Sgarbossa in exchange for TJ Galiardi, Daniel Winnik and a seventh round selection.
 As a restricted free agent, McGinn filed for arbitration in the summer of 2012, but on July 13 McGinn signed a two-year, $3.5 million contract with the Avalanche.

 On June 19, 2014, McGinn agreed to another two-year contract extension with the Avalanche.
 McGinn would miss the Avalanche's entire training camp and pre-season for the 2014–15 season, due to his recurrent back injury.
 He was able to return to the team to begin the season, however after 19 games McGinn was ruled out for the remainder of the season to undergo back surgery after re-injuring his troublesome back in game against the New Jersey Devils on November 15, 2014.

 Buffalo Sabres

-At the 2015 NHL Entry Draft, the Avalanche traded McGinn, alongside Ryan O'Reilly, to the Buffalo Sabres in exchange for Nikita Zadorov, Mikhail Grigorenko, prospect J. T. Compher, and the 31st pick in the draft on June 26, 2015.
+At the 2015 NHL entry draft, the Avalanche traded McGinn, alongside Ryan O'Reilly, to the Buffalo Sabres in exchange for prospect J. T. Compher, Mikhail Grigorenko, Nikita Zadorov and the 31st pick in the draft on June 26, 2015.
 McGinn successfully returned from back surgery, and recorded 14 goals and 27 points in 63 games.